kerri-hicks/blur_no-alt/README.md

 ## Credits

 Credit for this idea goes to Mark Whittaker at Southern Utah University, who mentioned the idea of a blurring strategy in a conversation in the #accessibility channel on the [HighEdWeb](https://www.highedweb.org/) Slack.

+## Changelog

+### v0.92 (22 June 2022)

+- Introduce plugin versioning to make it easier to see changes to plugin
+- Resolve notice after first installing plugin by providing default options
+- Sanitize single setting value
+- Improve support for media blocks in the block editor
+- Make transition between blurred and unblurred less jarring
+- Refactor CSS and remove rules that didn't do anything
+- Fix support for unblurring images with `noalt` class
+- Don't blur images in blocks with the `is-selected` class (adds implicit keyboard support)
+- Improve display of message at the top of the editor
+- Revise readme to mostly follow wp.org guidelines
+- Add new plugin headers for clarity and to prevent accidental updates from wordpress.org repository
+- Support translating all plugin strings